nikita-moor/latin-dictionary/Doederlein1874/README.md

 ## ToDo

-The work is finished, these planes are postponed on the distant future.
+Project is finished, these planes are postponed on the distant future.

 * [ ] fix lemmatizing process for "j"-spelling
 * [ ] develop smarter algorithm for authors detection